 (Note – This is not a fixed rule, according to the type of building, use of the building and many other factors affect the size of the rise and tread for stair.)

-The following are some pointers to be considered while planning a staircase:
+The following are some pointers to be considered while doing design of staircase calculation:

 • The respective dimensions of tread and riser for all the parallel steps should be the same in the consecutive floor of a building.